-- Developing a treatment plan together with the patient to improve local and general mobility.
+- Developing a plan together with the patient to improve local and general mobility.

-What does Osteopathic treatment entail?
-The osteopathic therapist uses their hands to palpate (feel) the tissues of the body and then correct the mobility and position of the tissues.
+What does Osteopathic session entail?
+The Osteopathic Manual Practitioner uses their hands to palpate (feel) the tissues of the body and then correct the mobility and position of the tissues.

 - Joint and spinal mobilization techniques.